Modules

 Text Adventure Mode for Custom Modules

-If you’ve made a custom Module that’s meant to change the AI’s outputs to behave like an interactive Text Adventure, you can also make it so that your Module changes the Editor UI to the Text Adventure UI when it’s selected!
+If you have a custom Module that’s meant to change the AI’s outputs to behave like an interactive Text Adventure, you can also make it so that your Module changes the Editor UI to the Text Adventure UI when it’s selected!
 Thankfully it’s as easy as changing the “mode” line we just talked about above from 0 to 1.

 Make sure you save your Module file after making any changes, and re-import it to NovelAI!